Gypsy Boots: Appearances

 Bootzin received national exposure in 1955 when he appeared as a contestant on Groucho Marx's network TV show You Bet Your Life (September 30, 1955, Season 5 Episode 3).
-Introduced as "Boots Bootzin," he cheerfully espoused his philosophy of clean living, exercise, and healthy eating.
+Introduced as "Robert Bootzin," he cheerfully espoused his philosophy of clean living, exercise, and healthy eating.
 Even though he was over 40, he acted like a gangling, goofy, but polite teenager, causing mildly sensational reactions from the audience.
 When asked by Groucho to demonstrate how he sold figs, he stepped toward the edge of the stage, shouted an attention-getting sales pitch for a few seconds, and then performed a perfect pratfall (the type where one falls sideways after swinging one leg to knock the other one out from underneath).
-In the game portion of the show, he spelled the word "motif" incorrectly before his partner overruled him.
+In the game portion of the show, he spelled the word intelligible incorrectly before his partner overruled him.
 Groucho, who usually displayed little tolerance for extremists, admired Bootzin's rugged individualism and said so, on camera.
 He also seemed to appreciate the perfect execution of one of vaudeville's classic bits.

 His wife appeared on the same programme a few years later with a man who worked as an organ grinder with 13 children who had a monkey that looked and walked like Groucho.
 She appeared very conservative and polite and nothing like her former husband's appearance, who was as described above.
 She recalled how she met him while she practiced her ballet on a beach.
 Bootzin was standing on his head.
 She found his antics interesting enough to approach him, and the relationship developed from there.
 Her connection with him was not mentioned on the show and, perhaps because of the organ grinder, may have been overlooked due to time and Groucho's interest in the monkey act.

 Bootzin made personal appearances with the Spike Jones musical-comedy troupe, speaking about health foods.
 He was a regular guest on American television talk shows in the 1960s, appearing 25 times on The Steve Allen Show.
 On the Allen show he would often play up his role as a health advocate by swinging from a vine on stage as a "Nature Boy", and persuade Steve to drink one of "Gypsy Boots'" concocted fruit health drinks.
 He referred to this drink as a "smoothie", giving credence to Gypsy Boots as one of the originators of the popular style of blended natural fruit health drinks.
 He also made frequent appearances on George Putnam's Talk Back, which came at the tail end of the popular KTLA George Putnam News in Los Angeles, California.